aandreev0/ardUmanager/README.md

 https://micro-manager.org/wiki/Arduino#Arduino_Software
 https://valelab.ucsf.edu/svn/micromanager2/trunk/DeviceAdapters/Arduino/AOTFcontroller/AOTFcontroller.ino

+Download code from this repo, using branch "release".
+You can download all repo as ZIP file using link: https://github.com/aandreev0/ardUmanager/archive/release.zip

-To burn firmware to Arduino, one should install Arduino software/IDE, install it (https://www.arduino.cc/en/Main/Software), open file from repo called umanager-firmwave.ino
+To burn firmware to Arduino, one should install Arduino software/IDE (https://www.arduino.cc/en/Main/Software), open file from repo called umanager-firmwave.ino
 This file has to sit in synonymous folder (umanager-firmwave/umanager-firmwave.ino) Connect board, select proper board from menus Tools->Board and Tool->Port, and upload software to the board